phops2010/SimpleNeuralNetwork/README.md

 Call the former 2 things in a loop, keeping track of the error to get the network to converge on a target

-Now has a visualization module for drawing neural network plots.
+Has a visualization module for drawing neural network plots.

+Added a `SoftMaxClassifier` class for performing classifications on data set.
+Its currently somewhat standalone, but I will figure out how to hook it up to the other classes better.

 ## Requirements